Nevada Department of Education logo

 2. Is there sufficient detail to determine the allowability of planned expenditures?

-3. Is the budget item listed under the correct function code (i.e., administrative or instructional) and is there enough detail to verify which function code it should be under?
+3. Is the budget item listed under the correct function code (per the NDE Chart of Accounts) and is there enough detail to verify which function code it should be under?

-Official budget forms are posted online in ePAGE.
-All budgets, budget revisions and requests for reimbursement will be submitted and approved through ePAGE for federal funds.
+Official forms are posted in ePAGE.
+All budgets, budget revisions and requests for reimbursement will be submitted and approved through ePAGE.
+The NDE Department Approved level indicates full approval and ability to expend the funds as budgeted, levels prior to this one are not considered fully approved by the department.

 Costs that fall under the "Instruction" category are those that directly impact students.
 Costs for "Administration" or Non-instructional services reflect expenditures which support the instructional program; they include administrative expenses and indirect costs.